greymatter-io/gm-ui-components/.github/ISSUE_TEMPLATE/component-modification-request.md

 Component:

-## Will this modification effect the exisiting functionality?
+## Will this modification effect the existing functionality?

 ## Describe your proposed change

 -

 ## Supporting Images, Videos, or Links

 -